py4dstem/py4DSTEM/docs/source/supportAndContributions.rst

 #.
 Submit feature request on `github <https://github.com/py4dstem/py4DSTEM/issues>`_
 #.
 Follow the developer install instructions
 #.
 Make any change alterations and document all functions (All code should be readable, so clarity beats cleverness)
 #.
 Submit a PR on github.
-Add examples, tests and ways

 .. raw:: html